Devoranima/nano_flight/README.md

 BL = base − pitch − roll − yaw      BR = base − pitch + roll + yaw
 ```

-Only roll and pitch are kinda live.
+Only roll and pitch are live.
 Yaw and altitude hold are
 wired through but have zero gains.

 **Flight states.** `IDLE → DEPARTING → FLYING → LANDING → IDLE`, plus